vosaul/status.im/source/build_status/index.md

 ## Updating dependencies

-### Desktop node dependencies
+### iOS CocoaPods dependencies

-Whenever the `desktop_files/yarn.lock` file changes, `make update-npm-nix` should be run in order to update the [`node2nix`](https://github.com/svanderburg/node2nix) files at `nix/desktop/realm-node/output`.
+Whenever the iOS NodeJS dependencies change, `make nix-update-pods` should be run in order to update `ios/Podfile` and `ios/Podfile.loc`.

 ### Android Gradle Maven dependencies

-Whenever the Android project changes in terms of Gradle dependencies, `make update-gradle-nix` should be run in order to update `nix/mobile/android/maven-and-npm-deps/maven/maven-sources.nix`.
+Whenever the Android project changes in terms of Gradle dependencies, `make nix-update-gradle` should be run in order to update `nix/mobile/android/maven-and-npm-deps/maven/maven-sources.nix`.

 ### Leiningen Maven dependencies

-Whenever the Leiningen dependencies change, `make update-lein-nix` should be run in order to update `nix/lein/lein-project-deps.nix`.
+Whenever the Leiningen dependencies change, `make nix-update-lein` should be run in order to update `nix/lein/lein-project-deps.nix`.

+### Fastlane Ruby dependencies

+Whenever Fastlane and its modules need updating, `make nix-update-gems` should be run in order to update `fastlane/Gemfile.lock` and `fastlane/gemset.nix`.

 ## Troubleshooting